thoughtbot/laptop/README.md

 We support:

+* macOS Ventura (13.x) on Apple Silicon and Intel
-* macOS Monterey (12.3) on Apple Silicon and Intel
+* macOS Monterey (12.x) on Apple Silicon and Intel

 Older versions may work but aren't regularly tested.
 Bug reports for older versions are welcome.